-Five new American plays to be premiered at Contemporary American Theater Festival in July being featured at the Shepherdstown-based festival will center around the theme, "Stories With Purpose."
-Five new American plays will be premiered this coming July: "Did My Grandfather Kill My Grandfather?" by Cody LeRoy Wilson; "Happy Fall: A Queer Stunt Spectacular" by Lisa Sanaye Dring; "Kevin Kling: Unraveled" by Kevin Kling; "Magdalene" by Mark St. Germain and "Side Effects May Include . . ." by Lisa Loomer.
+According to Artistic Director Peggy McKowen, the plays being featured at the Shepherdstown-based festival will center around the theme, "Stories With Purpose."
+Five new American plays will be premiered, this coming July: "Did My Grandfather Kill My Grandfather?" by Cody LeRoy Wilson, "Happy Fall: A Queer Stunt Spectacular" by Lisa Sanaye Dring, "Kevin Kling: Unraveled" by Kevin Kling, "Magdalene" by Mark St. Germain and "Side Effects May Include . . ." by Lisa Loomer.